Black Friday is here and we all know what that means – shopping and a lot of it!

 4. Stress test the website

-You need to do both web load testing and scenario stress testing on your website.
-There is a difference between both types, load testing checks how much traffic a website can endure and what happens when full capacity is reached.
-Stress testing goes a little further and checks with a ready-to-use single script of user interaction scenario at what point any function of website crashes and what happens when it does.
-Here you need to do both, you will start with simulating different user scenarios while adding to the numbers of users per test, this will give you a preview of what is going to happen on the Black Friday weekend.
+You need to do web load testing on your website.
+Load testing checks how much traffic a website can endure and what happens when full capacity is reached.
+This will give you a preview of what is going to happen on the Black Friday weekend.
 For adding more capacity to your online store, cloud caching and/or web caching is an excellent idea.

 5. Keep an eye on the website uptime